-The eligibility requirements for LIWAP will align with the participating Agency's criteria or requirements DEO's requirements for participation in their low income services.
-Weatherization Assistance Program for Low Income.
-The DEO is responsible for providing annual updates to participating providers.
-Additional requirements are as follows:
+The eligibility requirements for LIWAP will align with the participating Agency's criteria or requirements, for participation in their low income services, Additional requirements are as follows:

-- The residence must be in DEF's service area and be a residentially metered customer with an active account. - Must meet Florida's weatherization low income criteria in addition to income requirements stated above.

-- All installations must be accessible for verification by a DEF representative. - Homes must be greater than two years old. - Homes having previously received DEF incentives for listed measures are not eligible for the same measure.
+- The residence must be in DEF's service area and be a residentially metered customer with an active account. - All installations must be accessible for verification by a DEF representative. - Homes must be greater than two years old. - Homes having previously received DEF incentives for listed measures are not eligible for the same measure.